vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Standards/01_uuid.md

 !!! warning

-    Keep in mind this implementation does not aim on secure randoms; some collisions might occur.
+    Keep in mind this implementation does not aim on secure randoms; some collisions might possibly occur.

 ## `uuid` Standard